Protocols are approved and issued for a three-year period by the Institutional Animal Care and Use Committee (IACUC).

 Animals on imminently expiring protocols

-RAR sends out monthly email notices to investigators who have animals on census under protocols that are scheduled to expire within two months, informing them of the number of cages on census, the housing area(s) of those cages, and the expiration date of the protocol.
+RAR sends out email notices to investigators who have animals on census under protocols that are scheduled to expire soon, informing them of the number of cages on census, the housing area(s) of those cages, and the expiration date of the protocol.

 Principal investigators (PIs) have three options regarding handling the animals on imminently expiring protocols: